 Take a Drive Along La Route des Montagnes

-If you want to see some of the stunning scenery without having to climb a mountain, that can easily be achieved by driving La Route des Montagnes, which translates to “road of the mountains” and is the official nickname of the road that leads to the Parc National des Grands-Jardins.
-There are several viewpoints and parking lots where you can stop to admire the view for free.
-If you stop inside the National Park, you only need to pay access fees if you make use of the trails.
+If you want to see some of the stunning scenery without having to climb a mountain, that can easily be achieved by driving La Route des Montagnes, which translates to “road of the mountains”.
+It is the official nickname of the road that leads to the Grands-Jardins National Park (you can see the road down in the valley in the pictures below).

 Go Alpine Skiing at Le Massif de Charlevoix

 We are not avid alpine skiers, but if you are you will definitely want to check out Le Massif, which has stunning views of the St Lawrence River and the steepest vertical drop in Canada east of the Rockies (770 m (2,526 ft)).
 It’s also one of the few ski areas that is accessible from both the base and summit.
+When heading down the slopes it often looks like you are about to ski straight into the St Lawrence River.

 Go Snowshoeing or Cross-country skiing

 For those of you who prefer flatter surfaces for your winter activities, look no further than the beautiful Centre de Plein Air Les Sources Joyeuses, an outdoor recreation area with over 20km of cross-country ski trails, over 15km of snow-shoe trails, and 5km of walking trails.
 The visitor center is located a 35-minute drive east of Baie-Saint-Paul, and you can also rent any equipment you might need there.
+Daily rates (2024): use of walking trails $7, use of snowshoe trails $13 and use of cross-country ski trails $20 (reduced rates available for children under 12).

 Visit Sainte-Irénée Beach